jnavno/vibration_detection/data/analysis_notes.md

 ## Test Checklist

-- [ ] Sensor is mounted vertically
+- [ ] Sensor is mounted vertically, with antenna socket at the top
 - [ ] Sensor is installed **above** the source of vibration
 - [ ] Device is powered by battery (no USB connected)
 - [ ] Temperature and total magnitude data are included in each recording